Canon 100D vs Panasonic FZ330

-If the count of individual advantages (bullet points above) is taken as a guide, the FZ330 emerges as the winner of the match-up (12 : 10 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the FZ330 is the clear winner of the contest (14 : 10 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 Expert reviews: Canon 100D vs Panasonic FZ330

 This is why hands-on reviews by experts are important.
 The table below summarizes the assessments of some of the best known camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, photographyblog).

 |Panasonic FZ330«||++||-||4.5/5||4.5/5||4.5/5||Jul 2015||599||Panasonic FZ330|